mondoohq/docs/docs/mql/terraform.md

 ## Terraform Plan (JSON)

 Terraform Plan checks catch misconfigurations before they land in State or production.
-Mondoo’s Terraform provider normalizes Plan data so your MQL patterns look the same as HCL/State—ideal for PR gating in CI.
+Mondoo's Terraform provider normalizes Plan data so your MQL patterns look the same as HCL/State—ideal for PR gating in CI.

 ### Open a cnspec shell against a Plan file